-As of the spring of 2018, Bates has an organic garden!
-Affectionately called ‘The Plot’, produce goes directly to Bates Dining to be served in Commons.
+Students run our organic, no-till garden.
+Affectionately called ‘The PLOT’ (People Learning Outside Together), our produce goes directly to Bates Dining to be served in Commons.
 Recent harvests have included tomatoes, lettuce, cucumbers, summer squash, kale, and onions.
-Through tireless work over this past summer by Bates students, The Plot is in full production mode.
+Through tireless work over the years by Bates students, the PLOT sends hundreds of pounds of veggies to Dining each year.
 The garden is completely student operated, but would not be possible without all the great support from Bates Dining and our sustainability manager Tom Twist.

 You can get to the Plot by walking northeast on College Street from campus, and turning left onto Russell Street.
 Continue along for about 0.2 miles and bear left onto the entrance to the Plot.

-The Plot has a big year ahead of it.
-We are aiming to supply Commons with as much fresh produce as we can!
+We aim to supply Commons with as much fresh produce as we can.
 This is only possible with the cooperation of our amazing dining staff.
-In addition to providing food for the campus, the Plot will also be an educational space for students, faculty, and community members to learn more about farming, and agriculture.
-With biweekly open garden hours hosted by EcoReps Isa Moise and Katharine Gaillard, the Plot is a space for everyone to get their hands dirty.
+Our goal is also to send a robust supply of food to St. Mary’s food bank.
+In addition to providing food for the campus, the PLOT also continues to be an educational space for students, faculty, and community members to learn more about farming and agriculture.
+With weekly open garden hours hosted by EcoReps and the Garden Club, the PLOT is a space for everyone to get their hands dirty.

-The 2018 harvest was a successful one!
+Our last harvest was a successful one!
 It included 760 pounds of tomatoes, 430 pounds of cucumbers, and 670 pounds of squash.
 In all, nearly 2000 pounds of produce was harvested.
-After a strong first season, we are looking forward to planting in the spring!
+After a strong season, we are looking forward to planting in the spring!